AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-post-processing.md

 ## Rules to enable or disable postprocessing configurations

-By default, postprocessing is done for every folder path under Experience Manager DAM folder.
+By default, postprocessing is done for every folder path under the Experience Manager DAM folder.
 Configurations are applied for any folder according to the following rules:

 * If the parent is ignored for postprocessing but the child folder is enabled, then the child and all its successors are considered enabled.
 * If the parent is enabled for postprocessing but the child is ignored, then the child and all its successors are considered ignored.